-Net Assets With Donor Restrictions (continued) - Other donor imposed restrictions are perpetual in nature, where the donor stipulates that resources be maintained in perpetuity.
+• Net Assets With Donor Restrictions (continued) - Some donor imposed restrictions are temporary in nature, such as those that will be met by the passage of time or other events specified by the donor.
+Donor imposed restrictions are released when the restriction expires, that is, when the stipulated time has elapsed, when the stipulated purpose for which the resource was restricted has been fulfilled, or both.
+Other donor imposed restrictions are perpetual in nature, where the donor stipulates that resources be maintained in perpetuity.
 Gifts of long-lived assets and gifts of cash restricted for the acquisition of long-lived assets are recognized as revenue without donor restrictions when the assets are placed in service.